 As you can see, this is no laughing matter.
 So what does domestic violence, and #WhyIStayed, have to do with DiGiorno Pizza?
 Nothing.
 Not one damned thing.
 There have been cases of abused women calling pizza delivery places in need of help, and those cases have been well documented.
 BUT, a frozen pizza from the grocery store is hardly the same thing.
 So what was DiGiorno thinking when tweeted this travesty?:

 - #WhyIStayed You had pizza. - @DiGiornoPizza

-Clearly, this was a case of not understanding the trending hashtag, and simply jumping on it with an interpretation.
-But, that is no excuse; it all went terribly wrong.
+Clearly, this was a case of not understanding the trending hashtag, and simply jumping on it with an interpretation, but that is no excuse; it all went terribly wrong.
 The rebukes came thick and fast, and the DiGiorno Pizza account went into major CYA mode.
 Clearly, this was the work of one individual, as the vast number of apologetic tweets that came after included phrases like “I truly feel horrible” and “I am so sorry about this.”
 This is the voice of the community manager, not DiGiorno, and this was obviously a mistake.

 A big mistake.

-So, when you have that kind of pressure, no time, and a list of trending hashtags, you jump on them when you see a connection…even if that connection is 1000 miles from the reality of the actual subject matter.
+When you have that kind of pressure, no time, and a list of trending hashtags, you jump on them when you see a connection…even if that connection is 1000 miles from the reality of the actual subject matter.

 The simple solution to this is, don’t jump on hashtags, unless the hashtag is completely appropriate to the brand.
 You had better make completely sure it is before making a mistake that could result in serious backlash and job losses.